 Oversee Planting, Ongoing Maintenance, and Harvesting of Vegetables in the Garden

-- Design a plan for plantings in the Skidmore Student Garden & the Herb Garden based on the needs of the students involved, and the Dining Services Management
+- Design a plan for plantings in the Skidmore Community Garden and the Herb Garden based on the needs of the students involved and the Dining Services Management

 - Carry out the purchasing of seeds and transplants, and then planting with the North Woods Stewards

-- Manage the ongoing weeding, watering, and maintenance of the Garden & the Herb Garden throughout the summer
+- Manage the ongoing weeding, watering, and maintenance of the garden and herb garden throughout the summer

 - Harvest vegetables and herbs, carefully document the produce weights by vegetable/herb, and deliver them to the Dining Services Management